 Wake up to the aroma of coffee and the great outdoors.
 After a hearty breakfast it’s into the kayaks to explore.
 Depending on the tides and weather we will head east or west in search of wildlife and adventure.
 Our Queen Charlotte Strait base camps give us ability to head into the narrow passages that border Hanson Island.
 These passages get some high tidal current flow four times a day so we have to choose our opportunities carefully but the rewards can be spectacular.
 The currents cause high concentrations of food in a small area.
 Lots of food means lots of predators and lots of photo opportunities.
 Humpback Whales, Steller Sea Lions and occasionally Transient, mammal eating Orcas spend time in these passages.
 Watch for large gatherings of sea birds, they are always hungry and tend to congregate over areas of high food concentration and form a great indicator of what may be below the surface.
 We will stop for a picnic lunch on a remote beach and head to camp for late afternoon.

 We always carry at least one research grade hydrophone on our sea kayaking tours.
-When we find ourselves in the vicinity of a pod of Orca or Dolphins, your guide will deploy the hydrophone so we may hear them communicating.
+When we find ourselves in the vicinity of a pod of dolphins, your guide will deploy the hydrophone so we may hear them communicating.
 We use an external amplifier and speaker so all may hear.
 If you have a video mode on your camera, this can allow you to capture the sounds as well as the sight of these spectacular animals.
 The obvious intelligence behind this communication has brought tears to many an eye.

 Enjoy your second evening at a beach camp home, explore the beach we are camping at and get ready for another great dinner.
 Reminisce about all the day’s activities and fun.
 Thumb through our library to identify any creatures you may have seen on your excursion and learn more about them.
 Watch the sunset and if you are lucky a moonrise while your cozy tent awaits.
 The elevated position of the ‘Orca Lounge’ at our Hanson Hide-Away or the beach benches at Humpback Island base camp and the long summer evenings give spectacular land based viewing opportunities.
 Sound travels so far over a still, flat, evening ocean.
 Listen for the blows of sea lions or the trumpeting of the humpbacks to see them swimming in the moonlight.
 The lack of light pollution this far away from civilization also allows for spectacular star-gazing on dark, moonless nights.